kenmanheimer/EmacsMultishell/README.md

 Handy Emacs utilities

-I've been using Emacs since it was publicly available (1985 or 1986), and have contributed some items which are included with Emacs, notably the [Allout outliner](http://myriadicity.net/software-and-systems/craft/emacs-allout), [icomplete mode](http://www.emacswiki.org/emacs/IcompleteMode).
-And python-mode's [pdbtrack functionality](http://myriadicity.net/software-and-systems/craft/crafty-hacks#section-1).
+I've been using Emacs since it was publicly available (1985 or 1986), and have contributed some items which are included with Emacs, notably the [Allout outliner](http://myriadicity.net/software-and-systems/craft/emacs-allout), [icomplete mode](http://www.emacswiki.org/emacs/IcompleteMode), and python-mode's [pdbtrack functionality](http://myriadicity.net/software-and-systems/craft/crafty-hacks#section-1).
 Like many long-time Emacs users, I've got some personal custom code, some of which I wouldn't do without.
-Here's some - I hope to include more that I think would be useful to others, as time allows.
+Here's some that I particularly like, and think might be useful to others - I hope to include more, as time allows.

 * **pdbtrack.el**
   * Add sensitivity to comint shells so the source file lines are automatically